The Power of the Original Document

 A.R.S. § 33-226(B)A defeasible future interest is a real property right from the moment it is created.
 It can be transferred, inherited, and enforced.
 The fact that it might be undone under certain conditions does not make it any less valid until those conditions actually occur.

 For anyone creating property arrangements that include future interests, this statute highlights the importance of careful drafting.
-The original document controls what can and cannot happen to the future interest down the road.
+The original document controls what can and cannot happen down the road.
 Working with experienced estate planning counsel ensures those terms reflect exactly what you intend.